-Limited 1-Year Warranty: Subject to the terms and conditions set forth below, Hurricane Deck Boats (HC) warrants the Products that it manufactures for a period of one (1) year.
+Limited 10-Year Warranty: Subject to the terms and conditions set forth below, GDY warrants the Products that it manufactures for a period of ten (10) years.
 This warranty extends to the first retail purchaser only and begins on date of delivery to first retail purchaser.

-Limited 5-Year Warranty: Subject to the terms and conditions set forth below, Hurricane Deck Boats (HC) warrants the carpeting, the canopy fabric and furniture upholstery materials for a period of five (5) years.
-This warranty extends to the first retail purchaser only and begins on date of delivery to first retail purchaser.
+Specific exclusions to the 10-year warranty include all electrical, electronic and hydraulic Products.
+For these specific categories of Products, subject to the terms and conditions set forth below, GDY warrants for a period of five (5) years.
+This warranty extends to the first retail purchaser only and begins on the date of delivery to the first retail purchaser.